eclipse-openj9/openj9-docs/docs/dump_javadump.md

 If your Java application crashes or hangs, Java dumps can provide useful information to help you diagnose the root cause.

-- If your application crashes, Javadumps are generated automatically for the following types of failure:
+- If your application crashes, Java dumps are generated automatically for the following types of failure:
     - the VM receives an unexpected signal or an assertion failure
     - the VM runs out of memory
 - If your application hangs, you can trigger the generation of a Java dump by sending a SIGQUIT signal (`kill -3`) to the VM.